 I was also scared that I couldn’t finish the journey so was driven on, addicted to doing one more mile before nightfall.
 This meant I wouldn’t take detours and was frustrated whenever I got lost, sticking to well-marked Sustrans cycle routes or the B-roads between towns.

 Worst of all, I was scared to speak to the people I passed along the way.
 I thought they’d be disgusted by a sweaty, stinky cyclist who clearly didn’t know what he was doing.
 I hesitated before going into cafes and kept my head down when I did.
-Thank god for the few, precious friends I knew along the way: Ben, John, Zoe, Dani and my parents who met me a couple of times.
+Thank god for the few, precious friends I knew who lived or met me along the way: Ben, John, Zoe, Dani, Patrick and my parents.

 This time is very different.
 I have done plenty of cycle touring now, including the confidence-building community adventures with Thighs of Steel.
 Now I know loads of people who do exactly this sort of thing.
 We share stories, laugh about our mishaps and revel in the unexpected.

 This time, I know that I can cycle long distances, lugging my home behind me.
 I know how to diagnose and fix the most common things that can go wrong with my bicycle.
 I’m confident wild camping and have faith that nothing bad will happen even if I am discovered.